Skip to main content

 2. Strange Noises (Popping, Rumbling, or Banging)

 Those unsettling sounds from your basement or garage are often a cry for help from your water heater.
 In Las Vegas, our extremely hard water leads to mineral sediment settling at the bottom of the tank.
 As the burner heats the water, trapped pockets of steam bubble up through the sediment, causing popping or rumbling noises.
 This process hardens the sediment, reduces efficiency, and can eventually lead to tank failure.
+Regular plumbing maintenance, including an annual flush, can extend the life of your water heater significantly.

 3. Discolored or Rusty Water

 Any water pooling around the base of your water heater demands immediate attention.
 While it could be a simple issue with a connection or the temperature and pressure (T&P) relief valve, it could also signal a breach in the internal tank.
 A leaking tank cannot be repaired and requires a full replacement.
+Homeowners searching “water heater leaking Las Vegas,” “water heater leaking Summerlin,” or “water heater leaking in North Las Vegas” almost always need same-day service from a licensed plumber to prevent ruined flooring and drywall.

-Consider Repair If:
+Consider Water Heater Repair If:

 • Your unit is less than 8 years old.
 Younger heaters are generally good candidates for repair.